A free virtual educational event

 Racism as a Public Health Crisis

-Caracole is committed to racial justice and equity and the Black Lives Matter movement.
-To that end, we convened a diverse panel of experts including Hamilton County Commissioner Victoria Parks and individuals representing social services, health care, and the arts to frankly discuss their experiences and why racism is a public health crisis.
-Learn about the urgent need for action and change and what efforts are already underway locally.
+A diverse panel of experts representing government, social services, health care and the arts frankly discuss their experiences and why racism is a public health crisis.
+Learn about the urgent need for action and change and what efforts are underway locally.
 This revealing discussion will leave you energized and ready to affect change and possibly get into “good trouble.”
 Caracole Health Educator Ta’von Hall moderates a panel discussion with: